Kaktushose/jda-commands/wiki/docs/message/overview.md

 2. [localization](localization.md)
 3. [resolution of emoji aliases](emojis.md)

-The resulting string is then send to discord or returned to the user.
+The resulting string is then send to Discord or returned to the user.

 ## Usage
 Instead of manually using the <MessageResolver>